mvysny/vaadin-on-kotlin/docs/grids-v10.md

 > Note: please make sure to create appropriate database index for every filtrable column, otherwise the database SELECTs would be quite slow.

+You can do quite a lot with the data providers - please see the (Databases Guide)[databases-v10.md] for more details.

 ## Conditional Row/Cell formats

 Often it is required to change the cell formating of a Vaadin grid depending on the rows content, for example in order to highlight certain values.